Transforms

 Knowing this, a translate transform would have to be added before the scale transform to prepare and shift the shape into a position where mirroring it would put it back into the visible canvas.
 This is done by doubling the x value of the original shape.
 So transform=" translate(600)scale(-1, 1)" would mirror the original shape that was at 300 units on x and bring the mirrored copy next to it.

-If flipping/mirroring a shape vertically across the X axis, just perform the same operation an account for the x values not being affected, such as transform="translate(0 600) scale(1, -1)".
+If flipping/mirroring a shape vertically across the X axis, just perform the same operation and account for the x values not being affected, such as transform="translate(0 600) scale(1, -1)".

 Skew